YangChen32768/ZeroC/README.md

 # ZeroEC
 **ZeroEC** is a training-free error correction system powered by large language models (LLMs).
-This repository contains the source code for the paper "ZeroC: A Zero-Training Error Correction System via Large Language Models" published in *Scalable Data Science*.
+This repository contains the source code for the paper "ZeroEC: A Zero-Training Error Correction System via Large Language Models" published in *Scalable Data Science*.
-**Note:** This repository was originally created for the paper "ZeroC: A Zero-Training Error Correction System via Large Language Models [Scalable Data Science]".
-However, the paper title has been updated to "ZeroEC: A Training-Free Error Correction System via Large Language Models".
-The code remains the same.
 ## Getting Started

 ### Installation

 To set up the environment and get started with ZeroEC, follow these steps:

-1. **Create a Conda environment and clone the repository**:

    ```
    # Create a new environment with Python 3.10